melihokursoy/tfl-line-status-exercise-monorepo/README.md

 Install dependencies with `npm i`

-Run `npx nx serve line-status-app` to start the development server.
-Happy coding!
+Run `npx nx serve line-status-app` to start the development server on http://localhost:4200

 ## How to build for production